Renormalization group: Reformulation

-Meanwhile, the RG in particle physics had been reformulated in more practical terms by Callan and Symanzik in 1970.
-The above beta function, which describes the "running of the coupling" parameter with scale, was also found to amount to the "canonical trace anomaly", which represents the quantum-mechanical breaking of scale (dilation) symmetry in a field theory.
-(Note: Remarkably, the trace anomaly and the running coupling quantum mechanical procedures can themselves induce mass.)
-Applications of the RG to particle physics exploded in number in the 1970s with the establishment of the Standard Model.
+The RG in particle physics was reformulated in more practical terms by Callan and Symanzik in 1970.
+The above beta function, which describes the "running of the coupling" parameter with scale, was found to represent the quantum-mechanical breaking of scale symmetry in a field theory.
+Applications of the RG to particle physics sharply increased in number in the 1970s with the establishment of the Standard Model.

-In 1973, it was discovered that a theory of interacting colored quarks, called quantum chromodynamics, had a negative beta function.
-This means that an initial high-energy value of the coupling will eventuate a special value of μ at which the coupling blows up (diverges).
-This special value is the scale of the strong interactions, μ = Λ_{QCD} and occurs at about 200 MeV.
+In 1973, it was discovered that a theory of interacting quarks had a negative beta function.
+This means that an initial high-energy value of the coupling will eventuate a special value of μ at which the coupling diverges.
+This special value is the scale of the strong interactions, μ = Λ_{QCD} (~200 mega-electronvolts).
 Conversely, the coupling becomes weak at very high energies (asymptotic freedom), and the quarks become observable as point-like particles, in deep inelastic scattering, as anticipated by Feynman–Bjorken scaling.
 QCD was thereby established as the quantum field theory controlling the strong interactions of particles.

 Momentum space RG also became a highly developed tool in solid state physics, but was hindered by the extensive use of perturbation theory, which prevented the theory from succeeding in strongly correlated systems.
 (Note: For strongly correlated systems, variational techniques are a better alternative.)